Pikaoku/gcdnd-docs/campaigns/The Drowning of Ana de Vaena/S09:thus_ends_tunkesk.md

 The party used several long range lightning based attacks to disable the sentry watchtower that was firing at their ships.

+Landing on the dock, the party witnessed The Kraken enter the fray in the sea battle.
+Entire ships were being pulled under like it was easy.

 Rather than wade through the thick of the fighting the Lightning Jacks slipped into a sewer.
 There they were accosted by a Neothelid, a large ichor covered worm with an arsenal of tentacles coming out of its maw.
 The Neothelid successfully Feebleminded Dunbar, which was undone by Grognokek's expenditure of a wish.

 While in the sewers the party found a near-death owl Aarockra who they saved.